 “Whatever things are noble.”
 We and our children are a royal priesthood, raised to honor ourselves with self-respect and dignity.
 How is dressing them in grotesque costumes that frighten others, noble?
 How it is dignified to be scared and humiliated by the things they would see while trick-or-treating?
 To be dignified, decent, and polite is the attribute of one made in the image of God.

 “Whatever things are pure.”
 We are all baptized into a holiness that is spiritually protected by the power and presence of the Holy Spirit.
-But we must choose to keep ourselves pure, free from all that is wrong, wicked, wild and worthless.
-Temptations will come and it is difficult, but not impossible, to preserve them from surrendering to the forces of iniquity.
+But we must choose to keep ourselves pure, free from all that is wrong, wicked, wild, and worthless.
+Temptations will come, and it is difficult, but not impossible, to preserve oneself from surrendering to the forces of iniquity.

 “Meditate on these things and the God of peace will be with you.”
 Think about these things, not just as a vague ideal, but consider how to instill such virtues into our children, their families, and our Church.